Green Party of Canada candidates in the 2006 Canadian federal election: Jeff Fountain (Churchill)

-Fountain holds a Bachelor of Science degree in Biology and Environmental Science from the University of Winnipeg.
+Jeff Fountain holds a Bachelor of Science degree in Biology and Environmental Science from the University of Winnipeg.
 He has worked as an operator trainee with Inco, and previously taught English as a Second Language in Japan (Winnipeg Free Press, 3 January 2006).
 Fountain has reached nidan rank in Judo and Kendo, is a brown belt in Jujutsu, and teaches wrestling in Thompson.

-He received 401 votes (1.61%), finishing fifth against Liberal candidate Tina Keeper.
+Fountain received 401 votes (1.61%), finishing fifth against Liberal candidate Tina Keeper.

 Tanja Hutter (Elmwood—Transcona)

 Tanja Hutter has a Bachelor of Arts degree in International Relations, Political Science and German from the University of Manitoba, and works as a researcher, writer, editor and web designer.
 She has been web editor for Canada's National History Society and The Beaver, and was an associate editor for the Encyclopedia of Natural Health.
 She received 1,211 votes (3.63%), finishing fourth against New Democratic Party incumbent Bill Blaikie.